antoinejeanrenaud/RiskPipelineProject/README.md

 Weights computed using **signed monetary exposure**
 - Handles futures contracts differentiated by Metal, Maturity, and Exchange
 - Covariance matrix built using filtered historical prices
+- FOr the Historical method it uses realized past P&L

 ## Reporting